ewelot/airtools/doc/manual-en.md

 You might find it convenient to be logged in automatically after booting the Linux virtual machine.

 Continue the installation process which will take a few minutes to complete.
 Finally you are asked to restart the (virtual) computer.
-Pressing the “Enter” key does automatically remove the installation medium for you, reboots the virtual machine (in virtualbox jargon the “guest” system) until you are finally logged in to the (initially small) Xubuntu Linux desktop.
+Make sure to press the “Enter” key to remove the installation medium before next reboot.
+If for any reason the ISO file is not “ejected” from the virtual CDROM drive the reboot starts again from the installation medium.
+You should abort this process by powering off the virtual machine and remove the ISO manually from within the Virtualbox Manager application.
+The virtual machine (in virtualbox jargon the “guest” system) will now boot the installed Linux OS from the virtual disk and automatically logs in to the Xubuntu Linux desktop.
 Please note the different sections of the VirtualBox guest application window: the virtual machine’s menu bar at the top, a status bar at the bottom and the virtual screen of the Linux Desktop in between.

 If your host computer is using a network proxy which requires user authentication to access the internet then you might be faced by a message window stating “Incomplete Language Support”.
 It is save to skip the update until later as it is not required by the AIRTOOLS software.